NDTV

 New Delhi Television Ltd (NDTV) is an Indian news media company focusing on broadcast and digital news publication.
 It was founded in 1984 by economist Prannoy Roy and journalist Radhika Roy.

 NDTV began as a production house for news segments, contracted by the public broadcaster Doordarshan and international satellite channels when television broadcasting was a state monopoly, and transitioned into India's first independent news network.
 The company launched the first 24x7 news channel in partnership with Star India in 1998.
-In 2003, it became an independent broadcasting network with the simultaneous launch of the Hindi and English language news channels NDTV India and NDTV 24x7.
+In 2003, it became an independent broadcasting network with the simultaneous launch of the Hindi and English language news channels NDTV India and NDTV 24x7 (now known as simply NDTV).

-In 2022, the Adani Group, noted for its close ties with the BJP, acquired a majority stake in the company.
-Adani's takeover led many prominent members of the channel to resign, including Ravish Kumar.
+In 2022, the Adani Group acquired a majority stake in the company.